Pilot projects to promote animal welfare

 Aside from Naturaplan and Naturafarm, our commitment to the well-being of animals is expressed through various pioneering projects.
 Here are a few current examples:

-The dual-purpose chicken: eggs from the female, meat from the male bird
+Dual-purpose chicken: eggs from the hen, meat from the cockerel

-Every year in Switzerland, around two million male chicks from laying hens farming are killed because they neither lay eggs nor do they produce enough meat to make them suitable for fattening.
-Because of this, we started a field experiment at the beginning of 2014 on several organic farms to test whether a new breed is suitable as a dual-purpose chicken.
-The female birds are used to produce eggs, and the male birds are fattened for meat.
-After a promising start involving 5,000 animals, we launched a second round in September 2014.
+Each year, around 2 million male chicks from laying hen rearing programmes are killed because they are not suitable for fattening and don't lay eggs.
+Because of this, at the start of 2014 we launched a field trial at some of our organic farms to test whether a new breed of chicken is suitable as so-called dual-purpose chickens.
+The female chickens are used for egg production and the males for fattening.
+Following a promising initial phase involving 5‘000 animals, we launched the second round in September 2014.

-Instead of flying in premium beef carcasses from Latin America, some 12,000 kilometres away, we have established farms rearing beef on grassland in the Baltic region.
-This also enables us to reduce CO2 emissions.
+Instead of having premium steaks flow in from Latin America 12’000 kilometres away, we have established grassland-based operations in the Baltic states.
+In this way, we can also reduce CO2 emissions.

 Animal welfare in fish farming

 As an alternative to wild-caught fish, fish farming in aquacultures is currently experiencing something of a boom.
 However, we as yet know little about the requirements for humane fish farming, such as the appropriate number of fish in the tank to ensure the well-being of a schooling fish?

 Therefore, we have commissioned a study from Swiss Animal Protection (SAP).
 The study assessed aquacultures for edible fish from an animal protection perspective and highlighted potential problem areas, opportunities and risks.
 Based on the findings, together with SAP we are now reviewing our range and will take measures as necessary.

 Fewer antibiotics in calf rearing

 In Switzerland, many calves leave the farm where they were born at the age of around four to five weeks to be reared on a specialized veal farm.
 This is also the case for many Naturafarm calves.